NaturalHistoryMuseum/biodiversity-informatics-101/README.md

 *A new column "taxon name" has been added showing the reconciled taxonomic name.*

-- For this new column, click on the arrow in the title.
+- For this new column, click on the arrow in the title
 - Select “Edit column” > “Rename this column”
 - Enter the new name as "Term name" and press "OK"
 - Again, click on the arrow in the title for this new column
 - Select “Edit column” > “Split into several columns”
+- Deselect the option "Remove this column"
 - Change the separator from "," to a single space.
-Press OK.
+Press OK

 *Two new columns have been created Term Name 1 and Term name 2, populated with the genus and species name.*

-- Locate the field “Term Name 1” and click on the arrow in the title.
+- Locate the field “Term Name 1” and click on the arrow in the title
 - Select “Edit column” > “Rename this column”
 - Enter the new name as "Unit name 1" and press "OK"
-- Locate the field “Term Name 2” and click on the arrow in the title.
+- Locate the field “Term Name 2” and click on the arrow in the title
 - Select “Edit column” > “Rename this column”
 - Enter the new name as "Unit name 2" and press "OK"